Pistos/Thankful-Eyes/README.markdown

 ## About

-Thankful Eyes is a bookmarklet which automatically increases font size of body text for optimum readability.
+Thankful Eyes is a bookmarklet which automatically increases the font size of body text for optimum readability.

 ## Installation